 - Request reconsideration.
 If either you or the claims administrator disputes the judge’s decision, you can take an additional step and file a petition for reconsideration.

-If you decide to have one of our qualified workers’ compensation attorneys represent you through this process, you receive both valuable assistance with filing, identifying and gathering pertinent documentation and advocacy at your hearing — and, if necessary, at trial.
+If you decide to have one of our qualified workers’ compensation attorneys represent you through this process of amending your worker’s comp claim, you receive both valuable assistance with filing, identifying and gathering pertinent documentation and advocacy at your hearing — and, if necessary, at trial.
 Our attorneys also guide you step-by-step through the process so you know what to expect.
 It may be your first time dealing with the DWC, but we have done this many times and can anticipate likely outcomes, taking new courses of action when needed.